MikeyLITE69/Washington-Unblocked-Games/README.md

-# PROJECT S0LACE 🛡️
+# PROJECT WASHINGTON 🛡️

 **Unblocked Games, Proxy, Movies & More – Bypass restrictions at school or work.**

 ## 🚀 What is Project S0lace?

-Project S0lace is a self-hostable, open-source web proxy + entertainment hub designed for students and anyone stuck behind restrictive networks (schools, workplaces, etc.).
+Project Washington is a self-hostable, open-source web proxy + entertainment hub designed for students and anyone stuck behind restrictive networks (schools, workplaces, etc.).
 It combines:

 - Lots of unblocked HTML5/Flash-emulated games
 - Built-in web proxy (Scramjet + Titanium Network backends)